 If you’re eager to try Macedonian food and learn more about Macedonian cuisine, our guide to the top 15 Macedonian dishes, expertly described by local Melina, will have your mouth watering and your tastebuds tingling in no time at all.

-Macedonia, a hidden gem of a country, located in the center of the Balkan peninsula, is a small and colorful nation; definitely not your typical travel destination.
-If you visit Macedonia, you’ll be captivated by the numerous archaic monastery landmarks, picturesque lakes, and the alluring cuisine.
+North Macedonia, a hidden gem of a country, located in the center of the Balkan peninsula, is a small and colorful nation; definitely not your typical travel destination.
+If you visit North Macedonia, you’ll be captivated by the numerous archaic monastery landmarks, picturesque lakes, and the alluring cuisine.
 The rich and vibrant traditional recipes, some dating back centuries, will conjure up food that’s some of the most delicious you’ll ever try in your life.

 Most Macedonian dishes are a perfect combination of organic produce, quality meat, and dairy.
 The climate allows you to eat a raw tomato as it is, and you’ll be blown away by the taste.
 But, pastry is also a key staple in Macedonian cuisine.
 In fact, Macedonians eat bread with almost everything you can think of.